MicrosoftDocs/Viva/Viva/glint/setup/360-email-edits.md

 :::image type="content" source="../../media/glint/setup/360-welcome-email-edit.png" alt-text="Screenshot of editable 360 email sections in the Welcome and Feedback Provider Selection email.":::

 4. Add your customizations to each section and select **Save Changes** in the top right to save all of your edits.
-5. Preview edits by selecting the eye icon in the edit pane to view emails in the platform.
+5. Preview edits by selecting the eye icon in the email edit pane to view emails in the platform.
-6. Repeat these steps for all 360 emails that needs customizations for your organization.
+6. Repeat these steps for all 360 emails that need customizations for your organization.

 > [!CAUTION]